sohaib684/Face-Recognizer/README.md

 # Face-Detection

-A model designed to classify faces of "humans" using any of the following algorithms
+A script designed to classify faces of "humans" using any of the following algorithms
 - LBPH Model
 - Eigen Face Model
 - Fisher Model